ESOMAR

-ESOMAR is a global professional association for market research and insights that was founded in 1947.
-The name ESOMAR is an abbreviation of their original name, the European Society for Opinion and Marketing Research, which reflects the original catchment of the organisation.
-ESOMAR has published an ethics and guidance code for its members since 1948, with a joint code being published with the International Chamber of Commerce (ICC) since 1977.
+Esomar is a global professional association for market research, insights and data analytics that was founded in 1947.
+The name Esomar was originally an acronym for the "European Society for Opinion and Marketing Research", which reflected the initial European scope of the organisation.
+Since then, the organisation formally adopted the name "Esomar" as a standalone branding, rather than using Esomar as an acronym, reflecting therefore its international scope that serves members across more than 130 countries.
+Esomar has published an ethics and self-regulatory guidance code for its members since 1948.
+A joint international Code of Practice has been published in partnership with the International Chamber of Commerce (ICC) since 1977.

+In summary, Esomar develops professional and ethical standards, provides education and networking opportunities, publishes research and guidance, organises industry events, and represents the interests of the data, research and insights sector.

 History

-ESOMAR was founded in 1947.
+Esomar was founded in 1947.
 (Note: ESOMAR itself claims a date of 1947 while there is an alternate claim the date is 1948, the date the ESOMAR guidance code was first published.)
 In 1948 the first version of its code of practice for members was published.
-In 1976 ESOMAR and the ICC determined a single code of practice would be preferable and the first joint code of practice was published in 1977, with revisions in 1986, 1994 and 2007.
-From the revision in 2016 the title and content was changed to include data analytics.
+In 1976, Esomar and the ICC determined that a single code of practice would be preferable, leading to the release of the first joint code of practice ICC/ESOMAR code in 1977.
+Subsequent revisions occurred in 1986, 1994 and 2007 with yet another revision in 2016 revision which expanded the scope to formally include data analytics and modern digital data collection practices.

+In 2025, ICC & Esomar published a revised international code addressing developments in data, research and analytics, including artificial intelligence and other emerging technologies.

+Structure and governance

+Headquartered in Amsterdam, Esomar operates as an international non-profit association.
+It serves individual researchers, agencies, data analytics firms, academic institutions and corporate clients worldwide.
+The organisation is governed by an elected Council and a President who serve multi-year terms overseeing strategic direction, standard-setting and compliance with the ethical code.